tangorcraft/m3editor/README.md

 * Text can be copied to any text editor and then copied back to apply changes on tags.
 * Lines that don't need to be changed can be deleted.
 * Number at the start of the line and colon is an index of CHAR tag and must be preserved for changed lines.

+## Texture rename tool
+* Call it from menu: Model - Rename textures.
+* Allows to rename textures in a more user-friendly way.
+* Also allows to change `colorChannelSetting` of a LAYR tag(s), that use this texture path.
+* If there is more than one LAYR tag referencing same texture path with different `colorChannelSetting` it will be shown as `Various`.
+  * Selecting `Various` in `colorChannelSetting` edit means no changes will be made.
+Any other value will overwrite `colorChannelSetting` for all LAYR tags that use this texture.

 ## M3ML Export
 * It is an xml file, that preserves tags structure.